 Migrants, asylum seekers and refugees constitute a significant and growing proportion of the general population of countries in Europe.
 Globally, more than 60 million people - refugees and internally displaced persons (IDPs) - are forcibly displaced by conflict, violence, disasters and human rights violations.
 This is the highest level of forced displacement since World War II.

-Clearly these groups are also more vulnerable in the face of a disaster given their limited access to resilience information (they may not master the language of the State where they are displaced, not be aware of risks familiar to locals, etc.).
-These groups may also experience increased vulnerability if their living conditions are below average (refugee camps, marginal settings in dangerous areas) or if, as a consequence of their situation, they have poor health, relatively low education, etc.
+These groups are more vulnerable in case of a disaster given their limited access to information.
+They may not master the language of the State where they are displaced, not be aware of risks familiar to locals.
+They may also experience increased vulnerability if their living conditions are below average (refugee camps, marginal settings in dangerous areas) or if, as a consequence of their situation, they have poor health, relatively low education, etc.

 Conference on Migrants and DRR

 The Eur-opa Major Hazards Agreement held a Conference Major Hazards and Migrants, asylum seekers and refugees on 14 October 2016 in Lisbon, Portugal.
 “Disaster risk management policy and practice need to adjust to the much greater mobility of people, and the increasingly complex relationship between risk and mobility.

 Meeting on 26 October 2016 in Lisbon 2017 at the occasion of the 13th ministerial session of EUR-OPA, the ministers from the 25 States parties to the Agreement working in the field of disaster risk reduction, adopted the Recommendation (2016)1 on Major Hazards and Migrants, Asylum Seekers and Refugees